 Why might teens want to have plastic surgery?

 There are different reasons why a teen may want to have plastic surgery.
-Magazines, movies, billboards and other forms of media show images of celebrities and models who appear to have perfect features: hair, ears, lips, nose, cheeks, etc. Some teens may feel pressured to look just like these pictures.
+Magazines, movies, billboards and other forms of media show images of models and celebrities who appear to have perfect features; hair, breasts, lips, nose, etc. Some teens may feel pressured to look just like these pictures.
 Other teens want plastic surgery because they are unhappy or they are tired of being teased about their looks and simply want to fit in with society.

 Research has shown that most teens who have had reconstructive plastic surgery when they were mature enough to make their own decision, say that the results improved their self-esteem.
 It’s also important to know that plastic surgery is not a quick fix for gaining confidence and there’s no guarantee that someone will feel better about themselves or even like the results of surgery.
 Having plastic surgery is a personal choice.